virtualsecureplatform/TFHEpp/README.md

 SPQLIOS is the FFT library using AVX2 that is dedicated to the ring R\[X\]/(X^N+1) for N a power of 2.
 These codes come from [experimental-tfhe](https://github.com/tfhe/experimental-tfhe/tree/master/circuit-bootstrapping/src/spqlios).
 We just renamed instances to adapt to our codes.

 ## SPQLIOS-AVX512
 This is the AVX512 version of SPQLIOS developed in [MOSFHET](https://github.com/antoniocgj/MOSFHET).
-I confirmed that this is faster than SPQLIOS on Intel i5-11400.
+I confirmed that this is faster than SPQLIOS on Intel i5-11400 and AMD Ryzen 7700X.

 ## FFTW3
 [FFTW](https://www.fftw.org/) is one of the most famous FFT libraries.